 Sometimes the distress goes very deep.
 Traumas of various kinds can plant traces of raw pain in our bodies that just won't go away.
 This may involve emotional escalation, rage, or extreme withdrawal and is as true for an assault or a car accident as it is for experiences of chronic shame.
 EMDR, which has also been called memory reprocessing therapy, provides a simple technology for addressing these unpredictable trigger points in our body.
 Raw undigested memories are targeted and the brain is allowed to integrate them with our adult creative selves so we can start to move forward again.

 EMDR is a powerful tool I am proud to have in my therapist's toolbox.
 I find it often provides a "missing link" of treatment that can give a big boost on our path of recovery.

 "After hearing Gord speak I knew instantly that this could be the person to help put all my demons to rest.
 For once in a really long time I felt a glimmer of hope.
 Gord was my life line I could never thank him enough for giving me my life back."

-If you would like to arrange a counselling session, my office is at 238 Wellington St. E. just off the 404 in the Toronto area.
+If you would like to arrange a counselling session, my office is at 11 Catherine Avenue not far off the 404 north of Toronto.
 To contact me even if you just want to ask a question, feel free to e-mail

 Call or text: 289-926-7722